michodgs25/Sprint/README.md

 * *Below the site logo/icon is the title, provides a brief sentence on what Sprint is about.*

 * *Center of the image is a button titled "Run on in!", this transports user to create or explore home page.*

-* *Bottom of the image is social media icons, user can share Sprint to their feed.*

 <details>
   <summary>Welcome page</summary>